Want to become a certified personal trainer? Here are ten things I learned after becoming a personal trainer in 2017.

 While I’m waiting for baby boy to get here in January 2018, I’m using my blog to help me stay on track of my fitness goals and make money online.
-I think that most personal trainers are missing opportunities if they aren’t using social media or websites to earn money, so that’s why I write about blogging sometimes.
+I think that most personal trainers are missing opportunities if they aren’t using social media or websites to earn money, so that’s why I write about blogging for fitness professionals and blogging in general sometimes.
 However, I plan to use the blog and my social media accounts to keep me accountable for getting and staying healthy after this baby is born.
 So stay tuned. 😉

 If YOU want to become a certified personal trainer, I have some great tips for you.
 I wish you the best of luck if that’s something that interests you…and I hope this encourages you in some way!

 Ten Tips for the Future Certified Personal Trainer

 Note: My observations are based on my experience with NASM, but they should still apply to your program. 🙂

 1. If you didn’t study biomechanics or kinesiology in high school or college, it’s going to be a tough course.

 Gym speak is not very technical, and even though I went to college, I didn’t know MOST of the scientific names for muscles.
 You’ll need to learn them up and down.